 Traffic Jam & Snug is Michigan's first brew-pub offering a fine selection of ales, lagers, stouts and other seasonal brews.
 Their hand-crafted beer is dairy brewed and open-fermented on site (just like those crafty Belgian monks).
 A favorite Midtown dining location for over 45 years, Traffic Jam has an in-house dairy, bakery and roof-top greenhouse and garden.
 They make artisanal cheeses, ice cream, breads, cookies and desserts.
 They offer a diverse menu featuring sandwiches, fresh fish, pasta, steak and decadent desserts, and an extensive children's menu.

-For Noel Night, Traffic Jam will feature a special performance by a local marching band.
+For Noel Night, Traffic Jam will feature a special performance by the Allen Park High School Marching Band.